 In 2003, when cloud-based budgeting was in its infancy and most budgeting software still came in a box, a joint study by researchers from the Federal Reserve Bank of America and the University of Kansas found that 46% of respondents used a spending plan or budget.
 In December 2014, just over a decade later, a Bankrate survey found that 82% of Americans kept a household budget.

 What changed?
 In a word, Mint.
-Mint was the first cloud-based budgeting app to capture the public’s imagination and the model upon which many subsequent cloud budgeting apps have been based.
+Now part of the Intuit family, along with TurboTax and QuickBooks, Mint was the first cloud-based budgeting app to capture the public’s imagination and the model upon which many subsequent cloud budgeting apps have been based.

-Mint is now an Intuit property, along with seminal personal and business finance products such as TurboTax (a top online tax prep option) and QuickBooks (probably the best-known budgeting software for small businesses).
-While it’s still a strong choice for committed household budgeteers, Mint no longer has a de facto monopoly on the niche, and it’s far from perfect besides.
-It has a lot of extraneous features that casual budgeteers don’t need, for instance, and it’s not particularly intuitive.
-Many alternatives are leaner and more user-friendly.
+While it’s still a strong choice for committed household budgeters, Mint no longer has a de facto monopoly on the niche, and it’s far from perfect besides.
+It has a lot of extraneous features that casual budgeters don’t need, for instance, and it’s not particularly intuitive.
+Many Mint.com alternatives are leaner and more user-friendly.

 Best Budgeting Apps That Aren’t Mint.com

 Happily, quality Mint alternatives seem to grow by the month.
 Before you settle on this popular platform — or any other digital budgeting app, for that matter — check out these top alternatives to Mint.
 All are free or reasonably priced.
 Some follow a “freemium” model, wherein a free entry-level product complements a more robust premium version.